0xPolygonID/tutorials/mkdocs/docs/issuer-node/getting-started-flow.md

 ### Authenticate to Send Requests

 Before you can start making API calls to the Issuer Node with endpoints, you need to authenticate first with a username and a password.
-This is done using `Authentication` endpoint using Postman or your own API platform.
+This is done using the `Authentication` endpoint using Postman or your own API platform.

 ### Create Identity